EcoJulia/Diversity.jl/docs/src/api.md

 let a plain `EcoBase` assemblage be measured directly would otherwise call back into the method you had not written, and the symptom would be a stack overflow rather than a missing method.

+`_calcsimilarity` is the one required method with a way out, and it is the pair to `_hassimilarity` above.
+Declare `_hassimilarity(::YourTypes) = false` and you need not write it: you get an identity matrix, every type like itself and nothing else, which is what `UniqueTypes` means.
+Claim similarity and omit the matrix and you get the error instead — otherwise that same identity matrix would be used for you, and the diversities would come back quietly wrong rather than not at all.

 ```@contents
 ```